 If you are a student submitting your own paper, you must first obtain your faculty sponsor’s statement in support of your paper before completing the submission process.
 Your faculty sponsor is the professor of the class for which you wrote the paper.
-Once you have secured his or her statement, you may complete a submission form and upload both your paper and your faculty sponsor’s statement.
+Once you have secured your professor’s statement, you may complete a submission form (see below) and upload both your paper and your faculty sponsor’s statement.
 Please note that although you are asked to indicate which division (Humanities, Social Sciences, or Natural Sciences) you consider your paper, the Writing Program may in certain cases reclassify papers.

 Final decisions will be made by a committee of Writing Program faculty members.
 Winners will be recognized at the CAS Awards and Recognition Ceremony on Friday, May 20 at 2 p.m. in the Tsai Auditorium.

 The deadline to submit a paper for consideration in this year's competition has passed.